 The setting up of a world patent system has huge implications.
 It means the end of patent policy as a tool for national development strategies.
-It is also likely to overtake TRIPs, both in form and in substance.
+It is also likely to overtake TRIPS, both in form and in substance.
 Any deviation from its rules would be subject to some kind of sanction: it would be the final word.

-Americans' big negotiable is the first-to-invent principle, and the related matter of grace period.
+The negotiation of the SPLT is large ly a debate between the US and Europe.
+The first draft of the treaty singularly reflected US patent law and the US has made it clear that it is willing to go as far as it can to secure the adoption of this new law.
+The Americans' big negotiable is the first-to-invent principle, and the related matter of grace period.
 Their big non-negotiables appear to be business methods and biotechnology.
-Europe is so far defending the status quo of TRIPs, with Japan following its line.
-The developing countries are hardly in the discussion at all, with a few exceptions led by Brazil.
-In the words of one developing country negotiator: 'The ones harmonising are the US and Europe.
+Europe is so far defending the status quo of TRIPS, with Japan following its line.
+The de veloping countries are hardly in the discussion at all, with a few exceptions led by Brazil.
+In the words of one developing country negotiator:

+"The ones harmonising are the US and Europe.
 We developing countries would be fine if things stayed the way they presently are.
-But if they make a harmonised patent law, there is no way are.
 But if they make a harmonised patent law, there is no way that they can avoid the need to be coherent and respect the sovereign rights of states over biodiversity.
 This means that they must include provisions to require proof that genetic resources were not acquired illicitly.
-And this must be accomplished through disclosure of country of origin of genetic resources and proof of prior informed consent as conditions for patent grant.'
+And this must be accomplished through disclosure of country of origin of genetic resources and proof of prior informed consent as conditions for patent grant."